 There are so many things to do in Southern California with kids, especially in Long Beach!
+Whether you’re local, taking a day trip, or going on a family vacation, this is an awesome place to explore.
+Long Beach Airport is the perfect way to arrive in Long Beach, in fact, may Angelenos find this smaller airport more convenient than LAX.
 With several beaches, parks, historical sites, and annual events calling the city home, the list fun things to do with kids in Long Beach could be endless, but here are our top picks.

 Fun Things to Do With Kids In Long Beach